-Arvid Gierow, Georg Brunstam, Gerteric Lindquist, Hans Linnarson, Eva-Lotta Kraft and Anders Pålsson were re-elected as members of the Board.
-Arvid Gierow was re-elected as Chairman of the Board.
+Re-elected to the board were Georg Brunstam, Gerteric Lindquist, Hans Linnarson, Eva-Lotta Kraft, Anders Pålsson and Helene Richmond.
+Hans Linnarson was re-elected as the Chairman of the Board.

-KPMG AB was elected as the company’s auditor for the period until the 2015 AGM, with authorised public accountant Alf Svensson appointed as principal auditor.
+KPMG AB was elected as the company’s auditor for the period until the 2017 AGM, with authorised public accountant Dan Kjellqvist appointed as principal auditor.

 Mandate for the Board to decide on a new share issue in conjunction with corporate acquisitions

 The AGM approved the Board’s proposal to authorise the Board to decide on the issue of new class B shares in conjunction with the company’s acquisition of other companies or business operations.
+This mandate does not include the right for the Board to decide on a cash issue without regard to the shareholders’ preferential rights.
 This mandate is restricted to a maximum of 10% of the number of shares issued at the time of the AGM.

 Guidelines on remuneration and other terms of employment for senior executives

 The AGM approved the Board’s proposal that, in addition to generally accepted employment terms, senior executives shall, as an incentive, be entitled to a variable salary component that is payable if set targets are achieved.
 The variable component will be restricted to three months’ salary.
 The possibility also exists to receive an additional month’s salary on condition that this additional payment plus another monthly salary paid as a variable bonus is used to purchase NIBE shares.
 A further condition for entitlement to receive this additional month’s remuneration is that the shares thus purchased are retained for at least three years.
 Under normal circumstances, shares acquired in this way shall be purchased on one occasion each year in February/March and the purchase shall be subject to the relevant insider trading regulations.
 No incentive programme is offered to the CEO.